wunderdogsw/wundernut-vol13/README.md

 * Use [submission form](https://www.wunderdog.fi/wundernut) to submit your contribution.
 * You can either submit a traditional solution or a solution where AI prompts have been used
 * The submission must include full source code and instructions to compile and run the program.
 * If you have used AI prompts, include the prompts in the submission.
-Please also let us know which chatbot or AI pair programmer you used.
+Please also let us know which chatbot or AI pair programmer you used and describe how you used it.
+Where did the AI help you the most, and which part of the solution still required the handprint of a human developer?
 * All submissions will be reviewed by a jury consisting of Wunderdog developers.
 * Criterios to be selected as winners:
   * Code quality metrics (https://blog.cloudboost.io/code-quality-metrics-67dc861ac139)